 If you are unable to handle or read print books because of a visual, physical or perceptual disability, you can take advantage of the Talking Books Service.

-The member libraries of InterLINK, including NVDPL, loan taped books and books on disc (DAISY and MP3) free of charge to eligible borrowers.
-We also loan cassette players and Daisy readers free of charge.
+The member libraries of InterLINK, including North Vancouver District Public Library, loan taped books and books on disc (DAISY and MP3) free of charge to eligible borrowers.
+We also loan cassette players and Daisy readers free of charge on a temporary basis.

 Taped books are unabridged books recorded by professional readers.
 They can be played on any audiocassette player.